wbruns/wordy/README.md

 To install this application, this remote repository will need to be cloned into your local repository.

 ## Usage
-The application is deployed at <Heroku Site>.
+The application is deployed at https://wordy-hangman.herokuapp.com/.
 A local version can also be launched via localhost if the repository exists on a local machine.

 ## Contribute
 We are not currently accepting contributions to this project at this time.